 What is the difference between a Confidentiality Agreement and a Non-Disclosure Agreement (NDA)?

-In practice, there can be some minor differences between a Confidentiality Agreement and a Non-Disclosure Agreement.
+In practice, there can be some minor differences between a Confidentiality and a Non-Disclosure Agreement.
 These are not really differences in the legal effect of either document, but differences in when they are used.
 For example:

-- Higher degree of secrecy: Confidentiality Agreements are used when a higher degree of secrecy is required.
+- Higher degree of secrecy: Confidentiality Contracts are used when a higher degree of secrecy is required.
 Non-disclosure implies you must not disclose personal or private information.
 But keeping information confidential implies that you need to be more proactive in making sure information is kept secret.
 This could include putting restrictions on the use of confidential information, protecting electronic databases, preventing theft by employees, requiring sub-contractors to be bound by the same agreement, etc.

 - Third party or startup: Non-Disclosure Agreements are more frequently used in third party or startup situations.
-These third parties could be vendors, suppliers, customers, contractors or potential investors and the type of information that needs to be kept secret could be a trade secret, patent, invention, intellectual property, pricing arrangement, financial information, etc. A long Confidentiality Agreement could put some parties off.
+These third parties could be vendors, suppliers, customers, contractors or potential investors and the type of information that needs to be kept secret could be a trade secret, patent, invention, intellectual property, pricing arrangement, financial information, etc. A long agreement could put some parties off.
 Instead, a brief NDA, which covers the most important terms and is squeezed onto one or two pages, could be more user friendly.

 - United States: Non-Disclosure Agreements or NDAs are more commonly used in the US.
 The term Confidentiality Agreement is more commonly used in Australia, New Zealand, England and Canada.